NeverBlink-OSS/rdf-tensor/docs/index.md

 #### `tensor:cast`
 [tensor:NumericDataTensor](https://w3id.org/rdf-tensor/vocab#NumericDataTensor) **tensor:cast** (xsd:string *type*, [tensor:NumericDataTensor](https://w3id.org/rdf-tensor/vocab#NumericDataTensor) *term_1*)

 The result of the function is a tensor of the same shape as the input tensor, where each element is cast to the specified type.
-The supported types are: `float16`, `float32`, `float64`, `int16`, `int32`, and `int64`.
+The supported types are: `float16`, `float32`, `float64`, `int16`, `int32`, `int64` and `bool`. `Bool` type is special - all non-zero values are cast to `true`, and zero values are cast to `false`, and the tensor becomes a `tensor:BooleanDataTensor` literal.
+If a `tensor:BooleanDataTensor` literal is cast to a numeric type, `true` values become `1`, and `false` values become `0` and datatype becomes `tensor:NumericDataTensor`.

-!!! example
+!!! example "Example 1"

     Evaluating the SPARQL expression